Exclusive: EU Commission presses Greece to wind down ATEbank: sources

 No decision will be taken until after Greece holds elections on June 17.
 The outcome of the vote, which polls suggest could be won by a far-left coalition opposed to Greece’s EU/IMF bailout, could fundamentally change Greece’s ties to the EU.

-Last month, Greece’s four biggest banks, National Bank, Alpha, Eurobank and Piraeus Bank, received 18 billion euros in capital under the joint EU/IMF bailout, a 130-billion-euro program that involved writing down the value of Greece’s privately-owned debt, including sovereign bonds held by Greek banks.
+Last month, Greece’s four biggest banks, National Bank (NBGr.AT), Alpha (ACBr.AT), Eurobank EFGr.AT and Piraeus Bank (BOPr.AT), received 18 billion euros in capital under the joint EU/IMF bailout, a 130-billion-euro program that involved writing down the value of Greece’s privately-owned debt, including sovereign bonds held by Greek banks.

 ATEbank, a state-owned agricultural lender founded in 1929, did not get money under the bailout after failing to present a plan for its own longer-term commercial viability and is now the focus of concern, the sources said.